pishangujeniya/instagram-helper/README.md

 #### 🛑 How to stop unsending process?
 - Refresh the browser or Close the browser or Restart the computer.

+#### How to confirm how many messages are there in chat?
+- Follow the steps mentioned in 'How to get exported all messages?'

 ### 🆕 Upcoming features !!!